A Point Mass Proposal Method for Bayesian State-Space Model Fitting: Defining the grid cells

-The previous approaches define the grid cells independently of the state process, which may result in slow mixing if the latent states of the SSM are highly correlated over time.
-Thus, here we set the grid cells using the current latent states in the MCMC iterations at each time $t$.
-Let ${x_t}^{(m-1)}$ denote the current state in the MCMC iterations at time $t$, then similarly to the previous approach, we define the grid cell boundaries at the quantiles of a Gaussian distribution $X$ for each $t$, where $X \sim N({x_t}^{(m-1)}, {\sigma_x}^2)$.
+To formulate grid cells using the current state, we let ${x_t}^{(m-1)}$ denote the current state in the MCMC iterations at time $t$, then similarly to the previous approach, we define the grid cell boundaries at the quantiles of a Gaussian distribution $X$ for each $t$, where $X \sim N({x_t}^{(m-1)}, {\sigma_x}^2)$.
 As with the previous approach, the variance of the Gaussian distribution used to define the grid cells, ${\sigma_x}^2$, controls the span of the finite cells.
 Again, this variance could be set, for example, as a fixed value (chosen via pilot-tuning), as a function of the current estimate of the system process variance, or as a function of the current state within the MCMC iterations.
 We note that setting the majority of the grid cells to cover a small range relative to the high posterior density ranges worked well in practice (see Section \ref{applications}).

 In this approach, the transition matrices need to be recalculated at each time point for every change in the model parameters but will typically require fewer grid cells than the other approaches to achieve good mixing. \\